 - Where does digital delivery fit in our aspirations, for example virtual classrooms and web recordings?

-Read our factsheet on digital learning for more on this.
+Read our digital learning factsheet for more.

-Shift 10: Measuring learning value not volume
+Shift 10: Measuring learning value, not volume

 Traditionally L&D have a ‘rear-view mirror’ approach to measurement, rather than looking at the value of the learning offered.
 This shift challenges that approach.